 *Oat Flour: To make oat flour add 2 cups of old fashioned or rolled oats to a high-speed blender or food processer and blend into a fine flour.
 You can also order oat flour from Amazon.

-**Dutch-Process Cocoa Powder: I prefer to use dutch-process cocoa powder because it has a deeper, richer flavor and it will give your muffins more moisture.
+**Dutch-Process Cocoa Powder: I highly recommend using dutch-process cocoa powder because it has a deeper, richer flavor and it will give your muffins more moisture.
 I used this dutch-process cocoa powder, which you can order from Amazon.

 ***Coconut Sugar: I prefer to use the following coconut sugar from Amazon.

 ****Coconut Sugar Substitution: You can substitute granulated sugar or brown sugar in place of coconut sugar, but this recipe will no longer be considered refined sugar-free.

 *****Full-Fat Coconut Milk: It’s important that you choose a full-fat coconut milk that is of high quality.
 I prefer to use this coconut milk from Amazon because it doesn’t contain thickeners such as xanthum gum.
 You can also find it in some stores.

 ******Non-Dairy Chocolate Chips: You can use whatever non-dairy chocolate chips you want.
 I recommend using these non-dairy chocolate chips from Amazon if you want them to be refined sugar-free.